edgelesssys/constellation/CONTRIBUTING.md

 * [bootstrapper](bootstrapper): The bootstrapper is a node agent whose most important task is to bootstrap a node
 * [image](image): Build files for the Constellation disk image
 * [kms](kms): Constellation's key management client and server
-* [mount](mount): Package used by CSI plugins to create and mount encrypted block devices
+* [csi](csi): Package used by CSI plugins to create and mount encrypted block devices
 * [state](state): Contains the disk-mapper that maps the encrypted node data disk during boot

 Development components: